• Home

 How luxury is trying to win over Gen Z

-“That’s where you see all these luxury houses really create these lifestyle strategies…giving them those little treats…giving them something that they can be excited about and identify with,” Ramírez said.
+“That’s where you see all these luxury houses really create these lifestyle strategies … giving them those little treats … giving them something that they can be excited about and identify with,” Ramírez said.
 “I think that is especially important in today’s shaky macro backdrop in general.”

-She added that brands who are successful see these smaller items as a way to earn the trust of Gen Z, so that when these young people eventually earn bigger paychecks, they’ll spend their cash on those same brands.
+She added that brands that are successful see these smaller items as a way to earn the trust of Gen Z, so that when these young people eventually earn bigger paychecks, they’ll spend their cash on those same brands.

 “A brand tapping into consumer interest and understanding, it really is going to create that loyalty for when these consumers do have money: ‘Hey, that brand really understood me.
-They have these great items, I’m going to go spend more with them,’” Ramirez concluded.
+They have these great items, I’m going to go spend more with them,’” Ramírez concluded.
 “So it’s kind of like leaving breadcrumbs.”

 About the Author